José Murat Casab

-Nelson José Murat Casab ([xoˈse muˈɾat]; born October 18, 1947) is a Mexican politician and a member of the Institutional Revolutionary Party.
+José Murat Casab ([xoˈse muˈɾat]; born October 18, 1947) is a Mexican politician and a member of the Institutional Revolutionary Party.
 He was Governor of Oaxaca and is a Diputado Federal elected from the ranks of Alliance for Mexico of Institutional Revolutionary Party-Ecologist Green Party of Mexico.
-He is of Chaldean descent, born to an Chaldean family from the village of Tel Keppe, Iraq.
+He is of Assyrian descent, born to a Chaldean Catholic family from the village of Tel Keppe, Iraq.

 Murat was a controversial governor but a competent political speaker.
 After he assumed office on December 1, 1998 a series of scandals tarnished the governor's office.